Frequently asked questions

 Why don't you list jobs from LinkedIn or other job boards?

-LinkedIn's terms prohibit scraping, and third-party boards re-list jobs without verifying they're still open — that's where most "stale listings" problems come from.
+LinkedIn's terms prohibit scraping, and third-party boards re-list jobs without verifying they're still open, which is where most "stale listings" problems come from.
 SwissAIJob only pulls from public employer-owned career pages, so every URL points to the source of truth.

 Who runs SwissAIJob?